The Puppini Sisters: Collaborations

 Christmas 2011 saw the release of "Jingle Bells" recorded with Michael Bublé for his Christmas album.
 They also recorded "Frosty the Snowman" with Bublé on the same album, as a bonus track on the deluxe edition.

 The group recorded a close harmony version of the song "Apart of Me", by Stephen Coates of The Real Tuesday Weld, and acted in the video for the song, playing "a corpse, murdering waitresses, worms and chickens".
 Two versions of the song exist, one being that which was used for the video and the other is a track on The Real Tuesday Weld's 2008 album The London Book of the Dead.

 The group used period costumes designed by Vivienne Westwood in their video for "Jilted", an original song written by Marcella Puppini (not to be confused with the 1954 Theresa Brewer country number).
-Jesse Quin, bassist of the British band Keane appears in the video as extra.
+Jesse Quin, bassist of the British band Keane, appears in the video as extra.

 In November 2012, the Sisters featured on the album Electro Swing V by Bart & Baker collaborating with The Real Tuesday Weld on the song "Last Tango in Clerkenwell".

-The group has recently recorded with Bublé again on his album To Be Loved.
-They performed back up on the track "Nevertheless (I'm in Love with You)".
+The group recorded with Bublé again on his 2013 album To Be Loved; they performed back-up on the track "Nevertheless (I'm in Love with You)".

-In 2013, the trio sang 'Welcome to My Hell' with Raphael Gualazzi in his Happy Mistake album.
+In 2013, the trio sang "Welcome to My Hell" with Raphael Gualazzi in his Happy Mistake album.

 In 2017, the group recorded with Seal on his tenth studio album, Standards.

-In late 2018, the trio sang with The Real Tuesday Weld on their new song, "Don't Get High No More", and the video was premiered on YouTube on January 6, 2019.
+In late 2018, the trio sang with The Real Tuesday Weld on their new song, "Don't Get High No More", and the video was premiered on YouTube on 6 January 2019.

-In 2019, the trio backed up Bing Crosby's and the Andrew Sisters’ vocals on two songs on the album Bing at Christmas, "Jingle Bells" and "The Twelve Days of Christmas," which also featured instrumental backing from the London Symphony Orchestra.
+In 2019, the trio backed up Bing Crosby's and the Andrews Sisters’ vocals on two songs on the album Bing at Christmas, "Jingle Bells" and "The Twelve Days of Christmas," which also featured instrumental backing from the London Symphony Orchestra.